dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1245: Some punishments deter future crime effectively.
+### T1245: Punishment serves as a necessary deterrent.

 |Support|
 |---|